rapidsai/cudf/docs/cudf/source/developer_guide/errors.md

 cuDF uses [builtin error types](https://docs.python.org/3/library/exceptions.html) to indicate user error.
-If an API shares an argument with pandas, cuDf should raise the same error type given a specific invalid input for that argument.
+If an API shares an argument with pandas, cuDF should raise the same error type given a specific invalid input for that argument.
-Developer of the API should include sufficient information in the exception message to helper user locate the source of the error, but it is not required to match pandas API's exception message.
+Developers of the API should include sufficient information in the exception message to help user locate the source of the error, but it is not required to match the corresponding pandas API's exception message.

 For parameters that are not yet supported, raise [`NotImplementedError`](https://docs.python.org/3/library/exceptions.html#NotImplementedError).